opea-project/GenAIExamples/DocSum/docker/gaudi/README.md

 docker build -t opea/docsum-react-ui:latest --build-arg BACKEND_SERVICE_ENDPOINT=$BACKEND_SERVICE_ENDPOINT -f ./docker/Dockerfile.react .
 ```

-Note:
-If docker build fails, update the Base image in `Dockerfile.react` to `node:20.10.0-alpine`

 Then run the command `docker images`, you will have the following Docker Images:

 1. `ghcr.io/huggingface/tgi-gaudi:2.0.1`